By-Product Costing and Joint Product Costing

 A joint cost is a cost that benefits more than one product, while a by-product is a product that is a minor result of a production process and which has minor sales.

 Joint costing or by-product costing are used when a business has a production process from which final products are split off during a later stage of production.
 The point at which the business can determine the final product is called the split-off point.
 There may even be several split-off points; at each one, another product can be clearly identified, and is physically split away from the production process, possibly to be further refined into a finished product.
 If the company has incurred any manufacturing costs prior to the split-off point, it must designate a method for allocating these costs to the final products.
 If the entity incurs any costs after the split-off point, the costs are likely associated with a specific product, and so can be more readily assigned to them.

 Besides the split-off point, there may also be one or more by-products.
-A by-product is a product that arises from a manufacturing process, but whose sales are minor in comparison to the sales of the primary products generated by the manufacturing process.
 Given the immateriality of by-product revenues and costs, byproduct accounting tends to be a minor issue.

 If a company incurs costs prior to a split-off point, it must allocate them to products, under the dictates of both generally accepted accounting principles and international financial reporting standards.
 If you were not to allocate these costs to products, then you would have to treat them as period costs, and would charge them to expense in the current period.
 This may be an incorrect treatment of the cost if the associated products were not sold until some time in the future, since you would be charging a portion of the product cost to expense before realizing the offsetting sale transaction.

 Allocating joint costs does not help management, since the resulting information is based on essentially arbitrary allocations.
 Consequently, the best allocation method does not have to be especially accurate, but it should be easy to calculate, and be readily defensible if it is reviewed by an auditor.

 How to Allocate Joint Costs